 - Users love to see infographics and share them on social networks

-- The use of inforaphics can be more effective than any text
+- The use of infographics can be more effective than any text

 - They can be used for any sector: education, science, marketing, medicine, journalism, etc …

-- They are a very practical mechanism to entice readers
+- They are a convenient mechanism to entice readers.

-- Favoring simplicity: A classic mistake is to overload the computer graphics for information, making it difficult to read at end.
-It is important to plan and strict while selecting the data and items that must be put into the graphics.
+- Favoring simplicity: A classic mistake is to overload the computer graphics for information, making it difficult to read at the end.
+It is essential to plan and strict while selecting the data and items that must be put into the graphics.

-- Relying on data achieved from (public) reliable sources: which are listed at the bottom of the infographic.
+- Relying on data achieved from (public) reliable sources: listed at the bottom of the infographic.